 Judy Matson: Judy is active in local historic preservation efforts, serving as Co-Director of the Bonner Milltown History Center.
 She also reviews interpretation initiatives for Milltown State Park.
 Judy lives in West Riverside with her husband Gary.
 When not volunteering, she enjoys cooking, flying with Gary in his Cesna 150 and reading non-fiction and historic fiction.

-Joe Devlin: Joe’s love of the outdoors, hunting, camping, and fishing led him down unexpected paths.
+In memoriam Joe Devlin: Joe’s love of the outdoors, hunting, camping, and fishing led him down unexpected paths.
 As a teenager in Oregon, Joe answered the recruiting ads of the National Ski Association and volunteered for Army duty in World War II and service in the elite 10th Mountain Division.
 Joe, his wife Kay, and their 5 children came to Missoula in the mid 1960’s and ultimately to West Riverside.
-Now retired, Joe is familiar to friends and neighbors who greet him on his daily walks.
+Joe was familiar to friends and neighbors who greeted him on his daily walks.
 Joe became informed on the issues of the Superfund cleanup and joined Friends of Two Rivers shortly after it formed.